BehaviorTree/BehaviorTree.CPP/docs/asynchronous_nodes.md

     NodeStatus tick() override
     {
-        // This code run in its own thread, therefore the Tree is still running.
+        // This code runs in its own thread, therefore the Tree is still running.
-        // Think looks good but the thread can't be aborted int msec = 0;
+        // This seems good but the thread still can't be aborted int msec = 0;
         getInput("msec", msec);
         std::this_thread::sleep_for( std::chrono::milliseconds(msec) );